Hezbollah: Social services

-Hezbollah organizes and maintains an extensive social development program and runs hospitals, news services, educational facilities, and encouragement of Nikah mut'ah.
+Hezbollah organises and maintains an extensive social development program and runs hospitals, news services, educational facilities, and encouragement of Nikah mut'ah.
 One of its established institutions, Jihad Al Binna's Reconstruction Campaign, is responsible for numerous economic and infrastructure development projects in Lebanon.
 Hezbollah controls the Martyr's Institute (Al-Shahid Social Association), which pays stipends to "families of fighters who die" in battle.
 An IRIN news report of the UN Office for the Coordination of Humanitarian Affairs noted:

 Hezbollah not only has armed and political wings—it also boasts an extensive social development program.
 Hezbollah currently operates at least four hospitals, twelve clinics, twelve schools and two agricultural centres that provide farmers with technical assistance and training.
 It also has an environmental department and an extensive social assistance program.
 Medical care is also cheaper than in most of the country's private hospitals and free for Hezbollah members.

 According to CNN, "Hezbollah did everything that a government should do, from collecting the garbage to running hospitals and repairing schools."
 In July 2006, during the war with Israel, when there was no running water in Beirut, Hezbollah was arranging supplies around the city.
 Lebanese Shiites "see Hezbollah as a political movement and a social service provider as much as it is a militia".
 Hezbollah also rewards its guerrilla members who have been wounded in battle by taking them to Hezbollah-run amusement parks.

-Hezbollah is, therefore, deeply embedded in the Lebanese society.
+Hezbollah is, therefore, deeply embedded in Lebanese society.